Including terms, policies, and waivers on registration forms

 Simple terms and waivers without externally-hosted documents

-NOTE: For the best user experience, readability on all devices, and ease of registration, keep your registration forms as short as possible.
+NOTE — Keep your registration forms as short as possible for the best user experience, readability on all devices, and ease of registration.
 Long registration forms with lots of text and sections to fill out are not user friendly and will impede the user's registration experience.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.